Georgia Naval Militia

 The Georgia Naval Militia (GNM) is the legally-authorized but currently inactive naval militia of the U.S. state of Georgia.
-The Georgia Naval Militia, along with the Georgia National Guard and the Georgia State Defense Force, is a component of the organized militia of Georgia.
+The Georgia Naval Militia, together with the Georgia National Guard and the Georgia State Defense Force, is a component of the organized militia of Georgia.

 History

-The predecessor to the Georgia Naval Militia, the Georgia State Navy, was originally created by the colony of Georgia in July 1775 in order to protect shipping interests in Savannah.
+The predecessor to the Georgia Naval Militia, the Georgia State Navy, was originally created by the colony of Georgia in July 1775 to protect shipping interests in Savannah.
 The navy consisted of four galleys, whose funding was provided by the Continental Congress.